 Top Tips for Getting a Job in Another State

-- Check out Jobs2Careers first to see what's available in your new location.
+- Check out ZipRecruiter first to see what jobs are available in your new location.

 - Build networks online where you want to relocate.

-- While visiting, join groups or watch for events.
+- While visiting, join groups and watch for events.

 - Target employers you want to work for.

 - Find alumni in the city you want to move to.

 - Use your cover letter to explain significant details.